mschneider82/go-simplejson/README.md

 1. do on Terminal

-    go get github.com/gdaisukesuzuki/go-simplejson
+    % go get github.com/gdaisukesuzuki/go-simplejson

-2. And in the field import () set as follows
+2. And in the source code, set as follows

+import (

    "github.com/gdaisukesuzuki/go-simplejson"

+    ...

+ )

 ### Documentation